yuvalmGS/gigaspaces-wiki-jekyll/xap97/replication-operations.markdown

 weight: 500
 ---

-{% compositionsetup %}{% summary %} This section describes in detail how each space operation is replicated provides relevant configuration and optimizations .{% endsummary %}
+{% summary %} This section describes in detail how each space operation is replicated provides relevant configuration and optimizations .{% endsummary %}

 # Overview